 So there are some things you need to keep in mind when strength training in your 40s and beyond:

 Always warm up for at least 15 minutes before you lift weights.
 This increases your core temperature and helps the blood flow for the workout to come.

 Use a combination of free weights and machines.
-As a youth your body is able to use a lot more free weight exercises but as you age your stabilizer muscles start to weaken which can leave your ligaments and tendons in danger of injury.
-Using machine lowers this risk.
+As a youth, your body is able to use a lot more free-weight exercises but as you age your stabilizer muscles start to weaken which can leave your ligaments and tendons in danger of injury.
+Using a machine lowers this risk.